scala/make-release-notes/hand-written.md

 Scala 2.12 is all about making optimal use of Java 8's new features (and thus generates code that requires a Java 8 runtime).
   - Traits ([#5003](https://github.com/scala/scala/pull/5003)) and functions are compiled to their Java 8 equivalents.
 The compiler no longer generates trait implementation classes (`T$class.class`) and anonymous function classes (`C$$anonfun$1.class`).
   - We treat Single Abstract Method types and Scala's builtin function types uniformly from type checking to the back end ([#4971](https://github.com/scala/scala/pull/4971)).
-  - In addition to compiling lambdas, we also use `invokedynamic` for a more natural encoding of other language features ([#4896](https://github.com/scala/scala/pull/4896)).
+  - In addition to compiling functions, we also use `invokedynamic` for a more natural encoding of other language features ([#4896](https://github.com/scala/scala/pull/4896)).
   - We've standardized on the GenBCode back end ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)) and the flat classpath implementation is now the default ([#5057](https://github.com/scala/scala/pull/5057)).
   - The optimizer has been completely overhauled for 2.12.